-The process and format of the LMFG comprised of the following
+The scope of the LMFG exercise was comprised of the following

 - 1. Focus Group Meetings to set expectations, gather inputs and discuss findings, - 2.
 Situation Assessments for each participating municipality to gather key facts and issues, and - 3.
-High-level ParcelMap BC Transition Plans for each participating organization.
+Development of High-level ParcelMap BC Transition Plans for each participating organization.

 The facilitation team which led this work was comprised of staff from the LTSA (Brian Greening, Irshad Jamal) and Spatial Vision Group (Bill Johnstone, John Samulski).
-Technical advice and mentoring was provided by Adam Chadwick, GIS Manager, City of Kamloops, who provided invaluable insight and guidance as a large local government who had already adopted ParcelMap BC.
+Technical advice and mentoring were provided by Adam Chadwick, GIS Manager, City of Kamloops, who provided invaluable insight and guidance of behalf of a large local government who had already adopted ParcelMap BC.